ywj128/ywj128.github.io/projects/crazy_jack.md

 ## Key Features
 - Drawing with different pens & brushes
-  - Gravity brush: change the gravity of an object
+  - Gravity brush: enables Player to change the gravity of an object
-  - Magnet brush: changes magnetism of an object
+  - Magnet brush: enables Player to changes magnetism of an object
-  - Wood pen: cheap material can be used as a wooden stick to help the player move
-  - Rock pen: heavy material can be used to lift things up or help the player move
+  - Wood pen: enables Player to draw light wooden object
+  - Rock pen: enables Player to draw heavy and large object
-  - Platform pen: static platform can be used to help the player move
+  - Platform pen: enables Player to draw static platform
+  - Eletronic pen: enables Player to draw cable between eletronic devices to power them
 - Ink limitation
   - When the ink runs out, the player dies
   - Every pen & brush has its own ink consumption, Player needs to use different pens and brushes, make reasonable use of objects in the scene, save ink consumption, and pass the level